josephsk68/Reversi/README.md

 # Reversi Description

-•Reversi (also known as “Othello”) is a two-player board game that involves strategically placing two-sided pieces on a grid until no more pieces can be placed.
+Reversi (also known as “Othello”) is a two-player board game that involves strategically placing two-sided pieces on a grid until no more pieces can be placed.

-•Each move made results in one or more pieces getting flipped, changing ownership of those pieces.
+Each move made results in one or more pieces getting flipped, changing ownership of those pieces.

-•Your job is to implement this game on the command line, allowing for all different player matchups including human vs. computer, human vs. human, and computer vs. computer.
+Your job is to implement this game on the command line, allowing for all different player matchups including human vs. computer, human vs. human, and computer vs. computer.

-•You will implement different levels of computer intelligence.
+You will implement different levels of computer intelligence.

-•To get a better understanding of the game, play a couple of rounds of reversi.
+To get a better understanding of the game, play a couple of rounds of reversi.

-•For further reading, see the Wikipedia entry for reversi.
+For further reading, see the Wikipedia entry for reversi.

 # Reversi Overview